-Similar programming has been and will continue to be offered throughout 2020-2021 school year.
-Contact the FSU Police Department [910-672-1775] or the Division of Student Affairs [910-672-1201] for details about the 2020-2021 programs.
+Various online resources: Programming is offered throughout the year.
+Contact the FSU Police Department [910-672-1775] or the Division of Student Affairs [910-672-1201] for details about the programs.

-Also, FSU may publish notifications of educational awareness programs by email to your Bronco email account.
+Also, FSU may publish notifications of educational awareness programs by email to Bronco email accounts.
 Upon request, crime prevention educational materials are also provided for students and employees through the FSU Department of Housing and Residence Life, Counseling and Personal Development Center, FSU Police Department, FSU Title IX, and FSU Human Resources.